Sweetest Storyline: Reign:

 absent from other network efforts.

-Tomorrow People: The final moments of “A Sort of Homecoming” proved why
+The final moments of “A Sort of Homecoming” proved why

 unpredictable, tightly written, and well-executed.
 Luke Mitchell’s standout

-performance in this week's installment is indicative that the series’ has a rising star on
+performance in this week's installment is indicative that the series has a rising star on

 the roster.
 Not many series can boast that.
 As for the great dinner debate, the

-reactions were strange and Roger might’ve been able to curb the
+reactions were strange, and Roger might’ve been able to curb the

 collective’s frustration by dining underground instead.

-Thrones: The philosophical musings made by Tywin Lannister to his latest
+The philosophical musings made by Tywin Lannister to his latest

-grandson to ascend the Iron Throne, brought the majesty and illuminating
+grandson to ascend the Iron Throne brought the majesty and illuminating

 introspection that has become synonymous with the character as played with significant gravitas by Charles Dance.
 Constantly

-thought-provoking, “Thrones” is often at its best when the quiet moments of
+thought-provoking, “Game of Thrones” is often at its best when the quiet moments of

-mental combat takes center stage over swordplay.
+mental combat take center stage over swordplay.

 Why is Deputy Solverson so convinced something is up with Lester?
 The mechanism